github-education-resources/codespaces-project-template-js/README.md

 1. To view the status of your deployment, find your Static Web App resource in the Azure tab in the VS Code left side bar.
 1. Once deployment is complete, you can view your brand new new publicly accessible application by right clicking on your Static Web App resource and selecting "Browse Site".

 > **Issues?** When creating your Static Web app, if you are prompted to select an Azure subscription and are not able to select a subscription, check the "Accounts" tab in VS Code.
-Make sure to choose the "Grant access to ..." options if those options appear
+Make sure to choose the "Grant access to ..." options if those options appear.
+Should you receive the error-message "RepositoryToken is invalid. ..." switch to Visual Studio Code for the Web (vscode.dev) and repeat the steps there.

 > 🤩 **Bonus**: [Setup a custom domain for your Azure Static Web App](https://learn.microsoft.com/en-us/shows/azure-tips-and-tricks-static-web-apps/how-to-set-up-a-custom-domain-name-in-azure-static-web-apps-10-of-16--azure-tips-and-tricks-static-w/?WT.mc_id=academic-79839-sagibbon)